catseye/Robin/README.markdown

   `quasiquote`, which works more like `let` (cf. `let-symbol`).
 Also possibly `quasi-literal` which works more like Perl's embedded `$` variables.
 (Extending this to embedded expressions is also possible.)
+  Actually, it should be a lot like quasiquote, except the unquote symbol should be specified at the start of the quasiquote sequence.

 * Work out the static analysis modules.
 See the Static Analysis document for more information.